Comparison with LBL simulations

 RTTOV-LBL comparisons for VIS/IR coefficient files

 The plots linked below for each coefficient file show statistics of comparisons of RTTOV radiances with those computed from the line-by-line (LBL) calculations.
-All plots are for VIS/IR RTTOV coefficients based on LBLRTM v12.8.
+All plots are for UV/VIS/IR RTTOV coefficients based on LBLRTM v12.8.
 The comparisons are in terms of brightness temperature (BT) for channels with wavelengths greater than 3 microns and in terms of reflectance for channels with wavelengths less than 3 microns.
 Simulations are run over the diverse 83 profile set which is used to train RTTOV.

 For channels with wavelengths greater than 3 microns there are three types of plot:

-The second (top-right) plots compare RTTOV radiances (with Planck-weighting where applicable) with channel-integrated radiances computed from the LBL transmittances.
+The plots in the second row compare RTTOV radiances (with Planck-weighting where applicable) with channel-integrated radiances computed from the LBL transmittances.
 The LBL transmittances are computed at a spectral resolutiuon of 0.001cm-1 on 101L, and these are interpolated onto the 54L if necessary.
-For non-hyperspectral sensors the transmittances are then averaged at a resolution of 0.1cm-1.
+For multispectral sensors the transmittances are then averaged at a resolution of 0.1cm-1.
 The process up to this point is done as part of the coefficient generation.
 The RTE is solved for these transmittances using the RTTOV integration routine and the resulting radiances are integrated over the channel spectral reponses.
 This calculation is now done over the first 6 secants used in coefficient training for all sensors, but previously was only done for nadir for hyperspectral sounders: as coefficient files are updated, these old nadir-only statistics will be replaced by statistics for 6 secants.
 These statistics give an indication of the combined error due to the optical depth regression and the use of polychromatic transmittances in the solution of the RTE.

 For all types of plot, the simulations include contributions from upwelling atmospheric emission and emission from a surface with unit emissivity located at the bottom level of the coefficient pressure profile (1050hPa for 54L coefficients, 1100hPa for 101L coefficients).